Guide to Restaurants in Healdsburg

 Costeaux French Bakery & Café

-If a bakery has been open since 1923, as this one has, it has to be doing something right.
-Just one example of that something is pie, made with wholesome fresh ingredients including pure butter, farm fresh eggs, real vanilla, and unbleached flour.
-Classic fruit pies are deep-dish 8-inch flaky buttery crust models with seasonal fruits like pumpkin.
-Or go wild, and indulge with a signature creamy Bavarian custard pie, encased in buttery pâte sucré and topped with a generous amount of fresh seasonal fruit.
-Besides pastries, the chic café offers quiche, omelets, and a very good salad of mixed greens, Willie Bird smoked duck breast, sliced almonds, chèvre, crostini, and balsamic vinaigrette.
-The cranberry turkey sandwich is a year-round favorite, too, on nine-grain toast with brie, baby greens, and avocado mayonnaise.
+A bakery that’s been open since 1923, like this one, has to be doing something right!
+Their pies are made with pure butter, farm-fresh eggs, and real vanilla.
+Classic fruit pies are deep-dish with seasonal fruits, and the creamy Bavarian custard pie is encased in buttery pâte sucré and topped with fruit.
+The chic café also serves quiche, omelets, and salads like smoked duck breast, sliced almonds, and chèvre.
+The cranberry turkey sandwich is a year-round favorite on nine-grain toast with brie, baby greens, and avocado mayonnaise.

 Baci Cafe & Wine Bar